TexBlock/TiC-Wiki/FAQ.md

 * _But how do I get Aluminum-Brass now?_

 You can use gold (as always), brass (if present) and yes, even aluminum-brass to create casts.
 Aluminum-brass will be added by TiC if some other mods add both copper and aluminum.
 Furthermore you can now create and use clay casts which don't require any metal at all.

+* _Why won't my casts melt down back into gold?_

+Casts can be created from each of gold, brass, and aluminum brass, but does not keep track of which liquid was used to make the cast.
+As a result, a recipe to melt down casts would alloy easily converting brass, aluminum brass, and gold into each other.

 * _Tinkers' Armor and shields?_